 To learn more about why having low acetaldehyde levels is important for avoiding a headache from alcohol, check out our article titled: The Ultimate Guide to Asian Flush and Asian Glow.

 Otherwise, take our word for it and get yourself a reliable high-quality NAC based Asian flush supplement to take before you go out drinking.
-Not only will it keep acetaldehyde levels low enough to avoid the Asian flush headache, it will also reduce flushing and other symptoms so you can better enjoy alcohol consumption like everyone else.
+Not only will it keep acetaldehyde levels low enough to avoid the Asian flush headache, but it will also reduce flushing and other symptoms so you can better enjoy alcohol consumption like everyone else.

 One reason customers keep coming back to buy Sunset is that we've gone the extra mile to truly make Asian flush headaches a thing of the past.
-Along with ample amounts of high-quality NAC, Sunset is the only Asian flush supplement to also contain precisely the right amount of L-theanine to supercharge the effectiveness of its NAC and stop alcohol related headaches in their tracks.
+Along with ample amounts of high-quality NAC, Sunset is the only Asian flush supplement to also contain precisely the right amount of L-theanine to supercharge the effectiveness of its NAC and stop alcohol-related headaches in their tracks.

 If you would like to learn more about how Sunset's proprietary formula can stop your headache from alcohol, check out our article titled: The Science of Alcohol Red Face & How to Cure it!